-Recently I came across the word “off-label”.
+Recently we came across the word “off-label”.
 It is the term used by the medical community when a drug is used to treat a condition for which it has not been approved by the Food and Drug Administration.
 We sometimes use TruePlanning for “off-label” purposes.
 A good example would be using the TruePlanning Calibration tool to answer such questions as, what is the maximum number of source lines of code (SLOC) I can get and remain within my budget?
-I call this TruePlanning Optimization.
-Here is an example answering the SLOC question.
+We call this TruePlanning Optimization.
+Here is an example answering the SLOC question:

 First begin by performing a normal cost estimate for your software project.
 If the cost is under your budget and the project contains all the software functionality you would like, you are “home free”.
 If you have excess budget and would like to see how much more functionality you can add or if you are over budget and need to consider eliminating some functionality to stay within budget, then the following is for you.